-We reported GAAP net income attributable to Class A Shareholders of \$13.1 million for the second quarter of 2017, compared to net loss of \$78.6 million for the second quarter of 2016, and GAAP net income of \$5.9 million for the first half of 2017, compared to net loss of \$147.9 million for the first half of 2016.
+We reported GAAP net income attributable to Class A Shareholders of \$5.7 million for the third quarter of 2017, compared to net income of \$14.3 million for the third quarter of 2016, and GAAP net income of \$11.7 million for the first nine months of 2017, compared to a net loss of \$133.6 million for the first nine months of 2016.

-The improvement in GAAP earnings for each of the quarter-to-date and year-to-date periods was primarily due to investigation-related settlements expense of \$214.3 million and \$414.3 million taken in the second quarter and first half of 2016, respectively, as well as higher incentive income and lower income taxes year-over-year, partially offset by lower management fees.
-Also partially offsetting the year-over-year improvement was higher bonus expense, which was driven by our decision to provide a minimum annual discretionary cash bonus.
-As a result of this decision, we will accrue the minimum annual discretionary cash bonus on a straight-line basis during the year.
+The quarter-to-date decrease in GAAP earnings was primarily due to lower management fees, partially offset by higher incentive income, lower taxes and lower general, administrative and other expenses.
+Higher bonus expenses also contributed to the decrease in our GAAP earnings, due to our decision to provide a minimum annual discretionary cash bonus.
+As a result of this decision, we accrue the minimum annual discretionary cash bonus on a straight-line basis during the year.
 The total amount of discretionary cash bonuses ultimately recognized for the full year, which is determined in the fourth quarter of each year, could differ materially from the minimum amount accrued, as the total discretionary cash bonus is dependent upon a variety of factors, including fund performance for the year.